 Unfortunately, Heroin isn’t the only battle that Reed City officials are fighting.
 Though production and distribution of Methamphetamines have been slightly declining (in favor of Heroin and other Opiates), it is still a threat to area residents.
 The chemicals used to make Meth are highly toxic.
 When exposed to these toxins, users, drug manufacturers, and even their neighbors can experience symptoms of:

 In an effort to combat this trend, Osceola County officials, along with the Traverse Narcotics Team, conduct regular investigations and drug busts throughout the region.

 Others, including the non-profit organization, The Red Project, are making efforts to educate the public on the dangers of drug use.
 Among other initiatives, members of this group distribute sterile syringes and promote access to Naloxone.
 Naloxone, otherwise known as Narcan, is the lifesaving antidote to an Opiate overdose.
 Currently, two bills are being considered in the Michigan House and Senate, which would make the medication available without a prescription.
 The Red Project claims that approximately 288 lives have been saved through their efforts regarding Narcan distribution.

 Despite facing substance abuse issues on multiple fronts, Reed City and the surrounding area offer resources for those who are struggling with addiction.

 By contacting us, or one of the following treatment facilities, you or a loved one can begin your journey to recovery.

-For more information on substance abuse treatment options, please feel free to contact us, or one of the above-listed treatment facilities, today.
+For more information on substance abuse and addiction treatment Reed City, please feel free to contact us today.